MA MB BChir MSc PhD PGCertMedEd MRCPsych FFPH FFCI

 Interview with Andrew Marr on Radio 4 Start The Week: http://www.bbc.co.uk/programmes/b08tvj71

 John Powell is an academic public health physician and health services researcher who has been working in the area of digital health for over 20 years.
-He combines an academic career at the University of Oxford with a role as Consultant Clinical Adviser at NICE, where he is currently working on the rapid Covid19 guidelines for the NHS.
+He also trained in psychiatry.
+He combines an academic career at the University of Oxford with a role as Consultant Clinical Adviser at NICE, where he advises the NHS on the safe adoption of surgical and other interventional procedures, and is currently working on the rapid Covid19 guidelines for the NHS.
 He is an expert adviser to Public Health England and to the Medicines and Healthcare products Regulatory Agency (MHRA).
-He also works as a television drama medical advisor where his credits include Downton Abbey, Spanish Flu: The Forgotten Fallen, SSGB and the forthcoming movie Ammonite.
+He also works as a television drama advisor where his credits include Downton Abbey, Spanish Flu: The Forgotten Fallen, SSGB and the forthcoming movie Ammonite.

 He was formerly Professor of Public Health at the University of Warwick where he led an Ehealth Research Group for 7 years and helped establish the Institute for Digital Healthcare.
 He has previously been the Clinical Director for NHS Choices (www.nhs.uk the NHS website), and the Senior Medical Adviser to Netdoctor.co.uk during its launch phase in the UK.
-He is Editor-in-Chief of the NIHR Health Technology Assessment (HTA) and Efficacy & Mechanism Evaluation (EME) journals and co-Editor-in-Chief of the SAGE journal DIGITAL HEALTH and Deputy Programme Director of the NIHR Evidence Synthesis Programme.
-He is a Research Associate at the Oxford Internet Institute, an Honorary Professor at the University of Manchester and Visiting Professor at Kings College London.
-He has >£6M in grant funding and H-index of 45.
+He is Editor-in-Chief of the NIHR Health Technology Assessment (HTA) and Efficacy & Mechanism Evaluation (EME) journals and Deputy Programme Director of the NIHR Evidence Synthesis Programme.
+He has been an Honorary Professor at the University of Manchester and Visiting Professor at Kings College London.
+He has >£6M in grant funding and H-index of 46.